ezzatron/dotfiles/README.md

 ## Installation

+> [!WARNING]
+>
-> ⚠️ This repo is not intended for installation by anyone other than myself.
+> This repo is not intended for installation by anyone other than myself.
 It
 > makes a lot of assumptions about software that I use, and will not work for
 > anyone else without heavy modification.